Pallavi437/Inventory-Management-System/README.md

 - Manufacture date
 - Expiry date

-Project can do the follwing things
+This project can do the follwing things
 - Add items to Inventory
 - Purchase products
 - Generate Bills